-We now live in a world where a very respected and influential rapper has a legit high performing signature basketball shoe.
+We now live in a world where a very respected and influential rapper has a legit high-performing signature basketball shoe.
 The PUMA RS Dreamer, J. Cole‘s signature basketball shoe, is the real deal.
-It looked like LaMelo Ball of teh Charlotte Hornets would be the NBA player to rock these on-court, but he ultimately went with different Puma models.
+It looked like LaMelo Ball of the Charlotte Hornets would be the NBA player to rock these on-court, but he ultimately went with different Puma models.
 As you’ll see in the performance review, this is a shoe you can trust on court, in fact, the Puma RS Dreamer made our list of the best Puma basketball shoe available in 2022.

 PUMA’s rubber compound for its performance basketball footwear has been consistently good and the RS Dreamer is no exception.

 The pattern, inspired by a feather, looks a bit sketchy in terms of performance, especially on the lateral side, but they proved to be really good on court.
 Every surface I took them to had the same results, which is a great sign in terms of consistency.

 If you’ve played in previous PUMA Hoops offerings then you should know what to expect by now.
 Solid traction both indoors and outdoors.

 Like it’s traction, PUMA’s cushioning has been pretty consistent too.
 Only, this time around, it’s not exactly a compliment.